NurulYakimKazal/Dash-App-For-Telco-Customer-Churn-Data/README.md

 6. regex

 By taking advantage of dash-bootstrap-components, the design of the dashboard is responsive to the changes of the screen size.

-Visit [NurulYakimKazal.pythonanywhere.com](https://nurulyakimkazal.pythonanywhere.com/) to see the dashboard in action!